serenagrl/ansible-kubernetes/README.md

 ### Virtual Machine Requirements

-The computing resources for each VM is depending on how much add-ons you are planning to install and how much capacity your Windows host can provide.
-You can pool multiple Windows Hyper-V servers together to host the VMs to distribute the load.
+The required computing resources for each VM is dependent on the number of add-ons you are planning to install and how much capacity your Windows host can provide.
+By default, the VMs created are using **Dynamic Memory**.
+You can change this behavior in **Hyper-V Manager** to prevent the VMs from exceeding the assigned memory limits.

-> [!NOTE]
+> [!TIP]
-> The VMs created are using **Dynamic Memory** as the default.
-You can change this in **Hyper-V Manager** if you want to prevent the VMs from exceeding the assigned memory limits.
+> You can pool multiple Windows Hyper-V servers together to host the VMs in order to distribute the load but make sure each Hyper-V host is configured correctly.

 > [!CAUTION]
-> VM Checkpoints are created to provide recovery in case of installation breaks/errors. **These checkpoints consume additional disk space**.
-You will need to manually perform housekeeping to keep only checkpoints that are stable if you need to recover the disk space.
+> VM Checkpoints are created to provide recovery in case of installation failures. **These checkpoints consume additional disk space**.
+Please perform the necessary housekeeping manually to reclaim the disk space or disable checkpoint creation by setting `vm_checkpoint: no` in the `inventories/group_vars/all.yaml` inventory file.

 #### Infrastructure Services VMs

 There are 3 VMs that are optional to support the Kubernetes Cluster and these are categorized as **Infrastructure Services**.
-These VMs need to be provisioned and configured first, before setting up the Kubernetes Cluster if you choose to include them.
-The Load-Balancers will each have their own VM and a separate VM is dedicated to host DNS, NFS and Minio for testing purposes.
+These VMs need to be provisioned and configured first, before setting up the Kubernetes Cluster (if you choose to include them).
+The Load-Balancers will each have their own VM and a separate VM is dedicated to host DNS, NFS and Minio.

 > [!WARNING]
 > By default, the Infrastructure Services VM will only be created during the provisioning of DNS.
 NFS and Minio will not provision their own VMs by default.
 Configure the `provision_vm` variable for each DNS, NFS and Minio to change this behavior.

 > [!CAUTION]
 > The Infrastructure Services VMs are purely meant to simulate existing infrastructure in a real-world network topology.
-While you can use them as starting points to configure a production environment, **do not target them to existing production servers** that are already running.
-Doing so will corrupt the existing servers.
+While you can use them as starting points to configure a production environment, **do not target them to existing production servers** that are already running. **Doing so will corrupt the existing servers.**

 Recommendations for **Infrastructure Services** VMs are as follows: